Cold Calling Isn't Dead — It Just Changed for Modern SDRs

 Cold calling works when you pair modern technology with disciplined execution.
 Get your local presence dialing set up correctly.
 Build call frameworks, not word-for-word scripts.
 Track connect-to-conversation rate as your leading indicator of opener quality, and conversation-to-meeting rate as your indicator of pitch quality.

 Most importantly, don’t treat phone as a standalone channel.
 Embed it into your multi-channel sequences so that every call is supported by email and social touches that create familiarity before you dial.
+For details on email deliverability that keeps those supporting emails out of spam, our email deliverability guide for SDR teams covers the technical setup.

 Stay in the loop

-Get GTM ops insights, product updates, and actionable playbooks delivered to your inbox.
+Get insights, strategies, and product updates delivered to your inbox.

 No spam.
 Unsubscribe anytime.